ashwin549/Voice_ml/README.md

-intents is for the chatbot
+intents is for the chatbot.
-final program is the mix of all programs
+final program is the final code